Boikoko/2401FTDS_Regression_Project/README.md

 ## 3. Packages <a class="anchor" id="packages"></a>

 To carry out all the objectives for this repo, the following necessary dependencies were loaded:

-+ `Pandas 2.2.2` and `Numpy 1.26`
+- `Pandas 2.2.2` and `Numpy 1.26`
-+ `Matplotlib 3.8.4`
+- `Matplotlib 3.8.4`

 ## 4. Environment <a class="anchor" id="environment"></a>

-It's highly recommended to use a virtual environment for your projects, there are many ways to do this; we've outlined one such method below.
-Make sure to regularly update this section.
-This way, anyone who clones your repository will know exactly what steps to follow to prepare the necessary environment.
-The instructions provided here should enable a person to clone your repo and quickly get started.
+For this project the conda environment management system will be required.
+Below are instructions on how to set it up.

 ### Create the new evironment - you only need to do this once